 It’s exciting to witness an ever-increasing number of people seeking to source food locally.
 We now even have a local farm in our community that produces a small amount of fresh milk from water buffalo!

-The tricky part of the trend toward local food production is that there is a learning curve and education process that goes along with knowing exactly where your food comes from and how it is produced.
+The tricky part of the trend toward local food production is that a learning curve and education process are necessary with regard to knowing exactly where your food comes from and how it is produced.

 Below are the most common questions I have been asked over the years about how to properly handle and store milk and other dairy products.
 If you are new to sourcing your dairy from a local farm, I hope this information saves you some time getting up to speed on the process.